-In addition to this, pupils must complete a folio of two written pieces; one broadly discursive and one broadly creative.
-This portfolio is set by the department and conducted under some supervision.
-Preparation will take place mainly in the student's own time and will involve a wide and varied researching of topic and current materials.
+In addition to this, pupils must complete one written piece, either one broadly discursive or one broadly creative.
+This portfolio is set by the department and conducted under exam conditions for the first draft and supervised conditions in class for further drafting.
+Preparation will take place both in class and in the student's own time and will involve a wide and varied researching of topic and current materials.
 Evidence will be submitted to SQA for external marking.